LiveG-Development/Sphere/README.md

             Cause the first tab to be a Privasphere tab.
 ```

-Cause the first tab to be a Privasphere tab so that pages loaded in the tab are not recorded in Sphere's browsing history, and that site data from the tab will not be saved.
+Cause the first tab to be a Privasphere tab so that pages loaded in the tab are not recorded in Sphere's browsing history, and that all site data from the tab will not be saved.

 ### `--url`
 ```